RED-Collective/RED-Feather/README.md

 4. Click **Sign this note**.

 **What happens under the hood:**
-* If you are a new maintainer, the engine generates your private key at `~/.red-network/maintainer.key` (with strict `0600` permissions).
+* If you are a new contributor/maintainer, the engine generates your private key at `~/.red-network/maintainer.key` (with strict `0600` permissions).
 * It creates or locates the `manifest.json` in your vault root.
 * The guide is cryptographically hashed, signed, and instantly injected into the network ledger.